 As we mentioned previously, there are almost endless possibilities with the TAP switches functionality once connected to Loxone.
 In this blog we are going to give 3 common switch configuration examples and show how these are achieved in Loxone config.

 Switch Example 1

-To achieve the shading functionality, we take the BUTTON 1 digital input and connect it to the rooms ‘Automatic Blinds’ function block 'Cu’ input, we then connect BUTTON 4 to the 'Cd’ input on the same function block.
+To achieve the shading functionality, we take the BUTTON 1 volt free input and connect it to the rooms ‘Automatic Blinds’ function block 'Cu’ input, we then connect BUTTON 4 to the 'Cd’ input on the same function block.

 The right hand side switch buttons are dedicated to music control in the room so we take BUTTON 2 and connect it to the ‘V+’ button on the ‘Music Server zone’ function block as we are using the Loxone Music Server in this example.
 We then take BUTTON 5 and connect it to the ‘V-’ input on the function block.
 This will also provide the double tap functions the Music Server Zone function block provides.

 In this switch example the middle button and the left hand side of the switch (BUTTON 1 and 4) are configured in the same way as in example 1.
 However, in this example we want to have specific scenes triggered from BUTTONS 2 and 5.
 To do this we connect BUTTON 2 and BUTTON 5 to the ‘T5/1’ and ‘T5/2’ function block inputs.
 A tap on these switch areas will now discretely trigger scene 1 and 2 respectively – further presses on this button will continue scene scrolling.
 In this blog we take a detailed look at integrating the Faradite TAP switch plate range with Loxone.